cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

 ==============

 6. On the **Customize Services** screen, click *Advanced* to bring up the CDAP configuration.
-   Under *Advanced cdap-env*, you can configure heap sizes, and log and pid directories for the CDAP services which run on the edge nodes.
+   Under *Advanced cdap-env*, you can configure environment settings such as heap sizes and the directories for logs and pids for the CDAP services which run on the edge nodes.

    .. figure:: ../../_images/ambari/ss05-config-cdap-env.png
       :figwidth: 100%